 CRC Equity, Diversity, and Inclusion Action Plan

-The University of Toronto CRC Equity, Diversity and Inclusion Action Plan (the Action Plan) guides our efforts to ensure the representation of individuals from the federally designated groups—persons with disabilities, Indigenous peoples, visible minorities and women—among our Canada Research Chairholders across the University and affiliated hospitals.
+The University of Toronto CRC Equity, Diversity and Inclusion Action Plan (the Action Plan) guides our efforts to ensure the representation of individuals from the federally designated groups—persons with disabilities, Indigenous peoples, visible minorities and women—among our Canada Research Chairholders across the University.

-The University and affiliated hospitals will progressively meet the objectives of this revised and updated Action Plan by December 2019.
+The University will progressively meet the objectives of this revised and updated Action Plan by December 2019 and beyond, as we implement the new guidelines and targets announced in the recent addendum to the 2006 settlement agreement.
 Initiatives undertaken under the Action Plan will complement and support existing institutional equity, diversity and inclusion initiatives and may be further revised and updated to encompass input from our community as we implement the items below.

 Our community comprises the University of Toronto, which includes three campuses, eighteen academic divisions and 125 appointing units, as well as nine affiliated hospitals.
-With ten separate employers who have different policies and practices comes both the challenge of significant inter-institutional coordination and the strength of different approaches in implementing the Action Plan.
-The affiliated hospitals with five or more Chairs have each developed their own complementary Action Plans in conjunction with this U of T Action Plan, including their own objectives and processes aimed at removing barriers and increasing representation of the four designated groups among their Chairholders.
+With ten separate employers who have different policies and practices comes both the challenge of significant inter-institutional coordination and the strength of different approaches in implementing complementary actions to advance equity, diversity and inclusion.
+The affiliated hospitals with five or more Chairs are each developing their own institutional Action Plans in conjunction with this U of T Action Plan, including their own objectives and processes aimed at removing barriers and increasing representation of the four designated groups among their Chairholders.
 Those hospitals will also monitor their own progress toward meeting these objectives.

 Targets for the CRC program are set nationally for the federally designated groups.
 Full information on the determination of these targets can be found on the CRC website.